bamlab/react-native-testing/README.md

 - Mocks the native code
 - Mocks the external api calls (fetch / graphql...)

-### Why are they nice ?
+### Why they are nice

 - These tests don't depend on implementation details
 - They test the interaction between the different parts of our app (redux / formik / libs / navigation / components...)
 - We won't need to test reducers and sagas separatetely in unit tests

-To know more about the philosphy and the reasons behind those tests, check out those articles written by Kent C Dodds :
+To know more about the philosphy and the reasons behind those tests, check out those articles written by Kent C Dodds:

 - [Testing implementation details](https://kentcdodds.com/blog/testing-implementation-details)
 - [Write tests.
 Not too many.
 Mostly integration.](https://kentcdodds.com/blog/write-tests)
 - [Avoid the test user](https://kentcdodds.com/blog/avoid-the-test-user)
 - [Why I never use shallow rendering](https://kentcdodds.com/blog/why-i-never-use-shallow-rendering)

-### When should we write them ?
+### When we should write them

-We should write an integration test for each new user interaction we add to our app
+We should write an integration test for each new user interaction we add to our app.

 ### When we should write other types of tests